What Is a Planning Analytics “Information Front Porch” and How Do I Build One to Surface Key Metrics?

 Templates and Pins in PAW Reports become an essential part of a planning platform like Planning Analytics Workspace (PAW).
 Developers and users spend hours building their reports.
 One aspect of report building is to have a consistent look and feel across different reports.
 A template helps the report builders achieve the consistency.
 Although a template…

-Read More5 Powerful MDX Functions to use in your IBM Planning Analytics Model
+What Are Five Powerful MDX Functions to Use in Your IBM Planning Analytics Model and How Do They Work?

 IBM Planning Analytics (PA) subsets can be made dynamic through multi-dimensional expressions (MDX).
 This reduces manual maintenance and ensures that subsets display the latest metadata and data available in the model.
 For example, when the Current Year of a model is modified, an MDX driven “Current Year Months” subset will be updated immediately.
 Today we…